 The first woman over the finish line was Gerda Steyn in 33:05.
 Hollie Elliott took second place in 38:06 and Rhona Marshall was third in a time of 38:48.

 First wheelchair over the finish line was Bret Crossley in 25:23.

 While runners could raise money for any good cause of their choice, many were supporting the event’s partner charities – Jane Tomlinson Appeal, Daisy Chain, Leo’s, South Cleveland Heart Fund, South Tees Hospitals Charity and Teesside Family Foundation.

-Mandy Rivett, Asda Foundation coordinator, said: “Congratulations everyone who took part today to make the Asda Foundation Middlesbrough 10K such a success.
+Mandy Rivett, Asda Foundation coordinator, said: “Congratulation everyone who took part today to make the Asda Foundation Middlesbrough 10K such a success.
 It’s particularly pleasing that so many of those taking part were raising money for some wonderful charities.
 Encouraging people to have fun, get fitter and support charitable work is what the Asda Foundation Series is all about.”

 Tristan Batley-Kyle, Run For All’s head of events, said: “A lot of people put in a great deal of work to organize this event and we are grateful to them all, particularly the many volunteers who selflessly give up their time to help our runners have a safe and enjoyable day.”